intervortex/vortex/site/content/posts/reviews/2024-04-07-review-the-nerds-almostopster-tyler-childers-purgatory.md

 <!--EndFragment-->

 Tyler Childers' debut album, "Purgatory," remains his best work to this day.
 With its blend of throwback country and blood grass outlaw twang, Childers stunned me back in the day from the moment I first heard it.
-In an era where mainstream "country" often meant acts like Florida Georgia Line (barf) (*Editors note: Who?), "Purgatory" felt like a breath of fresh air.
+In an era where mainstream "country" often meant acts like Florida Georgia Line (barf) (*Editor's note: Who?*), "Purgatory" felt like a breath of fresh air.
 Standout tracks like "Feathered Indians" and the slow-burning "Tattoo" possess an infectious quality that will have you humming them all day long.

 <!--StartFragment-->